SAI360 announces its newest release. Learn More!

 While it’s natural for some employees to want to share opinions, it’s essential these conversations are handled carefully to maintain a respectful workplace.
 Proactive companies include the topic of political conversations in the workplace in their corporate policies.
 Reinforcing these policies with Ethics & Compliance (E&C) training can go a long way in demonstrating what is and isn’t appropriate when it comes to political discussions with colleagues.

-Here are four practical ways to navigate political discussions:
+Here are some practical ways to navigate political discussions:

 “I can see that’s something you’re passionate about, but let’s focus on our project right now.
 Perhaps we can save this discussion for another time.”